-In Digital Marketing Basics 2, I build upon the original Digital Marketing Basics article.
-Although talking about the fundamentals of digital marketing may seem a bit boring and dry, it is important.
-So important that you need to understand the purpose behind online marketing, much like any other tool.
-And what I mean by that is the psychology behind human behavior as it applies to marketing.
+In Digital Marketing Basics 2, you build upon the introduction you had in the Digital Marketing Basics article.
+So learning the basics may seem boring and dry, however, it is important.
+But you need to understand the purpose behind online marketing, much like any other tool.
+Particularly the psychology behind human behavior as it applies to digital marketing.

 So it’s OK, you don’t have to panic.
-There is no need for you to gouge your eyes out with a plastic spoon, because I am not here to bore you.
-I’m not going to show you hundreds of presentation slides and make you read lots of theory.
-So sit up straight, put away distractions and pay attention to what I am about to share with you!
+There is no need for you to gouge your eyes out with a plastic spoon because this is not boring, useless fluff.
+You won’t have to read hundreds of presentation slides or learn lots of theories.
+So sit up straight, put away distractions, and pay attention to this!

 Time for a reality check

-Before we do anything with digital marketing, it is very important to understand why we do certain things.
-I am talking about the underlying reasons behind any form of marketing today.
+Before you do anything with digital marketing, it is very important to understand why you need to do certain things.
+Specifically, the underlying reasons behind any form of marketing today.
 Because without a firm grasp on why you use one form of marketing over another, you cannot know if you are on the right track.
 Additionally, successful marketing is all about human nature.

 Entertain, Educate and Empower!

 Here’s the biggest reality-check of them all.
 Whatever form of marketing you are doing, you need to be honest with yourself.
 Are the people seeing your ads engaged and having a positive experience?
 Does it make them feel good?
 In fact, the user experience is key to every step along the way.

 But the secret here that many marketers miss is that you need to make sure you focus on your audience.
 Give them great content that gets them to your website and/or offers.
 Entice your visitors to buy your shit and to keep coming back to you for more.